linda-seiter/CMSC115_2258/unit1_project/README.md

    name.
 2. Edit the second print statement to fix the errors.
 You need to remove the double quotes so the value of the expression is printed, and fix the error in the arithmetic expression so the correct value is produced.
+Do not hard-code the value 56.52 in the print statement.
 3. Run `BillSplitter` to confirm your program produces the correct output.
 4. Run the Junit `BillSplitterTest` class to confirm the test passes.